wireapp/wire-docs/src/how-to/install/helm-prod.md

 You can use the default values provided in the example file.

 Next up is changing the gundeck configuration so it does not go out to live/real AWS services and goes to the fake-aws installed.

+> **Important:** The following values must be compatible with the AWS Haskell library (amazonka) used by `gundeck`.
+These cannot be arbitrary strings.
+Even though fake-aws is used, values such as `account`, `region`, `arnEnv`, and `queueName` must be syntactically valid and well-formed so that the AWS client library can initialize properly.

 In your `values/wire-server/values.yaml`, use the following settings:

 ```yaml
 gundeck: